MicrosoftDocs/well-architected/well-architected/ai/get-started.md

 Generally AI workloads break down into two categories:

-- Generative AI: systems that have been pre-trained on a data model and can respond to prompts by extrapolating or generating novel solutions.
+- **Generative AI** are systems that have been pre-trained on a data model and can respond to prompts by autonomously generating novel outputs based on pattern analysis.
+Examples of generative AI are:
   - Workloads that leverage large language models (LLMs), like ChatGPT
   - Workloads that leverage Azure AI services, like Azure Open AI service
-- Deterministic AI (sometimes referred to as traditional AI): systems that are not pre-trained on a model, but can extrapolate solutions by adhering to predefined rules.
+- **Deterministic AI (sometimes referred to as traditional AI)** relies on explicit programming to execute specific tasks.
+In this approach, developers create rules and algorithms that guide the AI system’s behavior.
+These predefined rules determine how the AI responds to input data.
+These systems are not trained on datasets, but can analyze datasets based on the rules and algorithms programmed for the job.
+These systems cannot generate new content or adapt autonomously.
+Examples of deterministic AI are:
   - Workloads that implement traditional AI algorithms at scale
   - Workloads that leverage machine learning models to derive intelligent insights